Libyan Arabic: History

 Two major historical events have shaped the Libyan dialect: the Hilalian-Sulaimi migration, and the migration of Arabs from al-Andalus to the Maghreb following the Reconquista.
-Libyan Arabic has also been influenced by Greek and Italian, and to a lesser extent by Turkish.
-It contains a few Berber loanwords which represent 2–3% of its vocabulary.
+Libyan Arabic has also been influenced by Ancient Libyan, Greek and Italian, and to a lesser extent by Turkish.
+It contains a few Spanish loanwords which represent 6% of its vocabulary.

 Domains of use

 The Libyan dialect is used predominantly in spoken communication in Libya.
 It is also used in Libyan folk poetry, TV dramas and comedies, songs, as well as in cartoons.
 Libyan Arabic is also used as a lingua franca by non-Arab Libyans whose mother tongue is not Arabic.
 Libyan Arabic is not normally written, as the written register is normally Modern Standard Arabic, but Libyan Arabic is the main language for cartoonists, and the only suitable language for writing Libyan folk poetry.
 It is also written in internet forums, emails and in instant messaging applications.